Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 For this, we need to define three components: the portrayal of the agents in the visualization, what parameters of the model we want to control, and finally the visualization itself.

-Additionally, for the portrayal we define the agents color and size.
+Additionally, for the portrayal we define the agent's color and size.
 To have some visual cue on the model run, we change the agents' color once they have received a certain number of letters.

 ```python